-The Department shall not be subject to the provisions of Chapter 43 (§ 2.2-4300 et seq.) of Title 2.2; however, the Board Commission shall promulgate regulations, after consultation with the Director, relative to departmental procurement which include standards of ethics for procurement consistent with the provisions of Article 6 (§ 2.2-4367 et seq.) of Chapter 43 of Title 2.2 and which ensure that departmental procurement will be based on competitive principles.
+The Department shall not be subject to the provisions of Chapter 43 (§ 2.2-4300 et seq.) of Title 2.2; however, the Board shall promulgate regulations, after consultation with the Director, relative to departmental procurement which include standards of ethics for procurement consistent with the provisions of Article 6 (§ 2.2-4367 et seq.) of Chapter 43 of Title 2.2 and which ensure that departmental procurement will be based on competitive principles.

-The Board Commission shall have the power to advise and recommend, but shall have no power to veto or modify administrative decisions of the Director.
-However, the Board Commission shall have the power to accept, modify, or reject any revenue projections before such projections are forwarded to the Governor.
+The Board shall have the power to advise and recommend, but shall have no power to veto or modify administrative decisions of the Director.
+However, the Board shall have the power to accept, modify, or reject any revenue projections before such projections are forwarded to the Governor.

-- B. The Board Commission shall carry on a continuous study and investigation of the lottery and sports wagering throughout the Commonwealth to: - 1.
-Ascertain any defects of this chapter or the regulations issued hereunder which cause abuses in the administration and operation of the lottery and sports wagering and any evasions of such provisions. - 2.
+- B. The Board shall carry on a continuous study and investigation of the lottery and electronic gaming devices throughout the Commonwealth to: - 1.
+Ascertain any defects of this chapter or the regulations issued hereunder which that cause abuses in the administration and operation of the lottery or the regulation of electronic gaming devices and any evasions of such provisions. - 2.
 Formulate, with the Director, recommendations for changes in this chapter and the regulations promulgated hereunder to prevent such abuses and evasions. - 3.
 Guard against the use of this chapter and the regulations promulgated hereunder as a subterfuge for organized crime and illegal gambling. - 4.
-Ensure that this law and the regulations of the Board Commission are in such form and are so administered as to serve the true purpose of this chapter. - C. The Board Commission shall make a continuous study and investigation of (i) the operation and the administration of similar laws which that may be in effect in other states or countries, (ii) any literature on the subject which that may be published or available, (iii) any federal laws which that may affect the operation of the lottery and sports wagering, and (iv) the reaction of Virginia citizens to the potential features of the lottery and sports wagering with a view to recommending or effecting changes that will serve the purpose of this chapter. - D. The Board Commission shall hear and decide an appeal of any denial by the Director of the licensing or revocation of a license of a lottery agent pursuant to subdivision A 10 of subsection A of this section and subdivision B 5 of subsection B of § 58.1-4006 of this chapter. - E. The Board Commission shall have the authority to initiate procedures for the planning, acquisition, and construction of capital projects as set forth in Article 4 (§ 2.2-1129 et seq.) of Chapter 11 and Article 3 (§ 2.2-1819 et seq.) of Chapter 18 of Title 2.2. - F. The Commission may adjust the percentage of uncollectible gaming receivables allowed to be subtracted from adjusted gross revenue, as defined in § 58.1-4030, if it determines that a different percentage is reasonable and customary in the sports wagering industry.
+Ensure that this law and the regulations of the Board are in such form and are so administered as to serve the true purpose of this chapter. - C. The Board shall make a continuous study and investigation of (i) the operation and the administration of similar laws which that may be in effect in other states or countries, (ii) any literature on the subject which that may be published or available, (iii) any federal laws which that may affect the operation of the lottery or electronic gaming devices, and (iv) the reaction of Virginia citizens to the potential features of the lottery with a view to recommending or effecting changes that will serve the purpose of this chapter. - D. The Board shall hear and decide an appeal of any denial by the Director of the licensing or revocation of a license of a lottery agent pursuant to subdivision A 10 of subsection A of this section and subdivision B 5 of subsection B of § 58.1-4006 of this chapter.
+The Board shall also hear and decide an appeal of any penalty, any denial by the Director of a license or renewal, or any suspension or revocation of a license imposed by the Director pursuant to Article 2 (§ 58.1-4030 et seq.). - E. The Board shall have the authority to initiate procedures for the planning, acquisition, and construction of capital projects as set forth in Article 4 (§ 2.2-1129 et seq.) of Chapter 11 and Article 3 (§ 2.2-1819 et seq.) of Chapter 18 of Title 2.2.